Drone-Research-Lab/livox_ros_driver/README.md

 &ensp;&ensp;&ensp;&ensp;(1) Be sure to install the full version of ROS (ros-melodic-desktop-full);

+&ensp;&ensp;&ensp;&ensp;(2) If the ROS installtion is giving a lot of errors, try updating your powershell to a newer version;

-&ensp;&ensp;&ensp;&ensp;(2) There are 7 to 8 steps in ROS installation, please read the installation guide in detail;
+&ensp;&ensp;&ensp;&ensp;(3) There are 7 to 8 steps in ROS installation, please read the installation guide in detail;

+From now on **Use only the ROS terminal** like shown in the ROS Windows isntallation.
+This is important since we need to install the next comple of things so ROS can find the packages.

 ### 1.1 PCL and VTK installation
 Usually VTK is install with ROS on ubuntu. but thats not the case on Windows so we need to install it.